 The judicious choice of numbers of ELTs, their type and placement on aircraft and associated floatable life support systems will ensure the greatest chance of ELT activation in the event of an accident for aircraft operating over water or land, including areas especially difficult for search and rescue.
 Placement of transmitter units is a vital factor in ensuring optimal crash and fire protection.
 The placement of the control and switching devices (activation monitors) of automatic fixed ELTs and their associated operational procedures will also take into consideration the need for rapid detection of inadvertent activation and convenient manual switching by crew members.

 Note: ADFR may replace an automatic ELB. (see AMC OPS 1.820 below)

-AMC OPS 1.820 Automatic deployable flight recorder (ADFR) (See OPS 1.820(a) note deployment shall take place when the aeroplane structure has been significantly deformed;
+AMC OPS 1.820 Automatic deployable flight recorder (ADFR) (See OPS 1.820(a) note

 The following requirements shall apply to an ADFR: